PostgreSQL For Loop

 Read: PostgreSQL Min With Examples

-If you want to create a table by using for loop then you need to use CREATE OR REPLACE function or DO statement.
+If you want to create a table by using a for loop, then you need to use the CREATE OR REPLACE function or the DO statement.
 Let me show an example to create a table as given below:

 create or replace function rg() returns